slash4/Model01-Firmware/README-abg.md

 ### aliases-abg-orphans-latam.h

-For class 3 language keymaps, such as Latin American Spanish, which have square brackets on the two keys directly above right-shift, This layout moves the square brackets to the keys between `5` and `6`.
+For class 3 language keymaps, such as Latin American Spanish, which have square brackets on the two keys to the right of `JKL<something>`.
+This layout moves the square brackets to the keys between `5` and `6`.
 The key immediately to the left of `Backspace` is swapped to the left hand.

 ### aliases-abg-orphans-brazil.h

-For class 4 language keymaps, such as Brazilian Portugese, which have square brackets on both keys to the left of fat-Enter, above and below.
+For class 4 language keymaps, such as Brazilian Portugese, which have square brackets on both keys to the left of fat-`Enter`, above and below.
 This layout moves the square brackets to the two keys directly below `Prog`, and backtick goes to the right of `5`.